 If a brand doesn’t have a strong budget, it had better have a strong cause if it wants to engage its audience.
 In the case of Dove, they happen to have both.
 You can imagine how much more engaging this brand became when they stopped talking about soap and started talking about something people actually cared about.

-Okay, so the main takeaway here is that you have many different types of engagement and some will be more valuable to your brand than others.
+Okay, so the main takeaway here is that you have many different types of engagement, and some will be more valuable to your brand than others.
 And, if you want to encourage that engagement, try focusing on traffic, consistency, and adopt a big idea that your brand can make its own.

 And, remember: Use it or lose it.
 If you don’t put this to work within 48 hours, it will self-destruct.
+We hope that now you know how to drive customer engagement.